-- 22. In 2018, Hogeboom solicited subordinates in the Firm to assist him with passing a test in connection with mandatory training for audit supervisors.
-Eventually, a subordinate on one of his audit engagement teams agreed to sit with him and assist while he took the online test. - 23.
+- 21. Instances of improper answer sharing primarily occurred in connection with tests that were a part of KPMG Netherlands' mandatory training.
+Firm personnel engaged in answer sharing in connection with tests for trainings concerning professional independence, PCAOB audit requirements, SEC regulations, U.S. GAAP and generally accepted auditing standards, and professional integrity. - 22.
+The improper answer sharing reached the highest levels of personnel at KPMG Netherlands and reflected the improper tone at the top of the Firm.
+For example, Hogeboom repeatedly engaged in improper answer sharing with his subordinates.
+From 2012 to 2015, and again from January 2020 to July 2023, Hogeboom served on KPMG Netherlands' Management Board.
+During the latter period, Hogeboom also served as the Head of the Firm's Assurance practice and was a member of the Firm's Regulatory Office Core Team. - 23.
+In 2018, Hogeboom solicited subordinates in the Firm to assist him with passing a test in connection with mandatory training for audit supervisors.
+Eventually, a subordinate on one of his audit engagement teams agreed to sit with him and assist while he took the online test. - 24.
 In 2019, shortly before Hogeboom began serving as the Head of Assurance, rejoined the Management Board, and joined the Firm's Regulatory Office Core Team, he received test answers from a subordinate member of an audit engagement team that he was leading.
 Hogeboom knew this sharing of answers was wrong, and told the subordinate so, but failed to report this misconduct to the Firm's Compliance function or to look into the matter in any way.
 In fact, the only person Hogeboom informed at the time was a partner who was working under him on the engagement team and who had served as the Firm's Compliance Head in 2014-2017.
-Like Hogeboom, the Former Compliance Head failed to tell anyone else of the incident at the time. - 24.
+Like Hogeboom, the Former Compliance Head failed to tell anyone else of the incident at the time. - 25.
 In 2020, while serving as the Head of Assurance, on the Firm's Management Board, and in its Regulatory Office Core Team, Hogeboom prevailed upon several subordinate members of his engagement team to share test answers with him by accompanying him while he took online training tests.
-Some of these subordinates also engaged in improper answer sharing with each other, and with others at the Firm. - 25.
+Some of these subordinates also engaged in improper answer sharing with each other, and with others at the Firm. - 26.
 In 2021, another senior leader at the Firm, the Supervisory Chairman, engaged in improper answer sharing.
 At KPMG Netherlands, the Supervisory Board oversees policies set by the Firm's Management Board and holds the Management Board accountable for designing, implementing, and maintaining an effective system of quality control at the Firm.
 Shortly after joining the Supervisory Board, the Supervisory Chairman received assistance from a staff member while taking two mandatory trainings that the Supervisory Board had assigned to the Supervisory Chairman.
 The staff member sat next to the Supervisory Chairman while he took the two training tests, and the staff member finished one of the tests for the Supervisory Chairman when he left for a meeting before completing the test.